undless/gatling.io-doc/content/reference/install/cloud/private-locations/_index.md

 ---
 title: Private locations
-seotitle: Private locations for Gatling Enterprise Cloud
+seotitle: Private locations for Gatling Enterprise
 description: Learn how to setup private locations on your own accounts.
 ordering:
   - introduction